 Crossover cuisine - dining on the Slovene-Croat border

 One of the leftover disputes from the collapse of the former Yugoslavia is the precise location of the border between Slovenia and Croatia.
-Talks on resolving that dispute have been held in a restaurant which just happens to sit right on top of the border.
-Aperitif in Slovenia, coffee in Croatia.
-Kzenija Samardzija from Radio Slovenia international has been checking the menu...
+Talks on resolving that dispute have been held in a restaurant - which just happens to sit on top of the border.
+Aperitif in Slovenia - Coffee in Croatia.

 Usually good food and service as well as a nice atmosphere are the main reasons to visit a restaurant - or maybe a friend's recommendation - but my decision to visit the restaurant Kalin was based on its unique location.
 It is located on the international border between Slovenia and Croatia near the border crossing Obreje-Bregana.

 I must admit I was surprised to reach the restaurant without crossing the border.
 Coming from the Slovene side, you don't even see the border crossing: the only way you know you are near an international border crossing is the traffic sign denoting the border.
 The family-run restaurant is an area where one can cross freely the Slovene-Croatian border without showing one's passport or being hindered in any way.

 The restaurant is registered in Slovenia and the major part of the restaurant lies on the Slovenian side, but guests from both sides of the border are frequent customers.
 In the months of July and August however the restaurant opens at 5 o'clock in the afternoon because guests are rare in the summer months.
 So I entered the restaurant and was surprised to find it almost empty.
 But a very friendly waitress waited on me and was willing to answer my questions:

 How would you describe working in this unique environment?

 "It is interesting to work here because the Croatian elite is coming to our restaurant, politicians, actors, singers, there is always something happening it is interesting to get to know new people."